 3.3 Pricing procedures

-Both internal and external price referencing are applied in Belgium at the time of writing.
+Both internal and external price referencing are applied in Belgium.
 External price referencing is applied for all pharmaceuticals, whereas internal price referencing is only used for those pharmaceuticals where a comparable product is marketed in Belgium.